mckenzielee/Qi-Docs/docs/indexes.rst

 2010 and February 1, 2010, you would define indexes as “2010-01-01T08:00:00.000Z” and
 “2010-02-01T08:00:00.000Z”, respectively.

-Additional information can be found in the `Reading Data <https://qi-docs.readthedocs.org/en/latest/Reading_Data.html>`__.
+Additional information can be found in :ref:`Qi_Reading_data_topic`.

 **Secondary Indexes**

-Secondary Indexes are defined at the QiStream.
-To create a QiStream using the Simple class and add a Secondary index on the Measurement, you use the previously defined QiType.
-Then you create a QiStreamIndex specifying the measurement property and define a QiStream identifying the Measurement as a Secondary Index as shown in the following example:
+Secondary Indexes are defined at the SdsStream.
+To create an SdsStream using the Simple class and add a Secondary index on the Measurement, you use the previously defined SdsType.
+Then you create a SdsStreamIndex specifying the measurement property and define a SdsStream identifying the Measurement as a Secondary Index as shown in the following example: